Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Results

 To further analyze the denoising process and how it differs between the two models, Fig.~\ref{fig:DL:compare-inpainting-methods}c presents the root mean square deviation (RMSD) of the hydrogen positions along the whole trajectory with respect to the final reference structure (normalized by the number of hydrogen sites).
 Note that we use the mean at each step, i.e., the term without adding the Gaussian noise in Eq.~\eqref{eq:reverse-discretized}.
 While the \texttt{pos-only-TD} and \texttt{pos-only} model behave similarly in those cases for which the predictions do not match the reference, two main differences can be observed when focusing on the cases that result in a final structural match.
 First, the RMSD starts to decrease earlier and exhibits a more negative slope, indicating that the correct manifold is reached faster, in agreement with the underlying idea of the \texttt{TD-Paint} approach~\cite{mayet_td-paint_2024}.
-Second, the RMSD of the final prediction is lower in case of the \texttt{pos-only-TD} model, once again highlighting the advantage of the \texttt{pos-only-TD} approach. \\ The previous analyses clearly demonstrate the efficiency and superior performance of the \texttt{TD-Paint} approach to reconstruct sites in host structures.
-All of the following results are based on our \texttt{pos-only-TD} model, with the final workflow being structured as follows: \begin{enumerate} \item Start from a host structure and randomly initialize $N_H$ hydrogen sites in the unit cell.
-At this stage, it is assumed that the number of sites to be added is known.
-We refer to the discussion section~\ref{sec:discussion} for further remarks and SI section~\ref{ssec:SI-number-of-sites-to-add} for some proof of concept on how to estimate the number of missing sites. \item Apply the score-based diffusion model \texttt{pos-only-TD} for $N_{steps}$ iterations. \item Perform a constrained relaxation of the hydrogen sites using a MLIP (\texttt{NequIP}~\cite{kavanagh_2025_16980200} in this case; we discuss the choice of MLIP in the SI section~\ref{ssec:SI-MLIP-DFT-benchmark}), keeping the cell as well as all other sites fixed. \item Perform a full relaxation of all positions, again using a MLIP (\texttt{NequIP} in this case), including the non-hydrogen sites. \end{enumerate}
+Second, the RMSD of the final prediction is lower in case of the \texttt{pos-only-TD} model, once again highlighting the advantage of the \texttt{pos-only-TD} approach.